qpdf/qpdf/manual/cli.rst

    .. help: how to handle streams in json output

-      When used with --json-output, this option controls whether streams in json output should be omitted, written inline (base64-encoded) or written to a file.
+      When used with --json, this option controls whether streams in json output should be omitted, written inline (base64-encoded) or written to a file.
 If "file" is chosen, the file will be the name of the output file appended with -nnn where nnn is the object number.
 The prefix can be overridden with --json-stream-prefix.
+The default is "none", except
+      when --json-output is specified, in which case the default is "inline".

-   When used with :qpdf:ref:`--json-output`, this option controls whether streams in JSON output should be omitted, written inline (base64-encoded) or written to a file.
+   When used with :qpdf:ref:`--json`, this option controls whether streams in JSON output should be omitted, written inline (base64-encoded) or written to a file.
 If ``file`` is chosen, the file will be the name of the output file appended with :samp:`-{nnn}` where :samp:`{nnn}` is the object number.
 The stream data file prefix can be overridden with :qpdf:ref:`--json-stream-prefix`.
-This option only applies when used with :qpdf:ref:`--json-output`.
+The default value is ``none``, except when :qpdf:ref:`--json-output` is specified, in which case the default is ``inline``.

 .. qpdf:option:: --json-stream-prefix=file-prefix

    .. help: prefix for json stream data files

-      When used with --json-output, --json-stream-data=file-prefix
+      When used with --json-stream-data=file, --json-stream-data=file-prefix
       sets the prefix for stream data files, overriding the default, which is to use the output file name.
 Whatever is given here will be appended with -nnn to create the name of the file that will contain the data for the stream stream in object nnn.

-   When used with :qpdf:ref:`--json-output`, ``--json-stream-data=file-prefix`` sets the prefix for stream data files, overriding the default, which is to use the output file name.
+   When used with ``--json-stream-data=file``, ``--json-stream-data=file-prefix`` sets the prefix for stream data files, overriding the default, which is to use the output file name.
 Whatever is given here will be appended with :samp:`-{nnn}` to create the name of the file that will contain the data for the stream stream in object :samp:`{nnn}`.
-This option only applies when used with :qpdf:ref:`--json-output`.

 .. qpdf:option:: --json-output[=version]